 As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
 Pupils have embraced the house system and enjoy working hard for house points.
-If a pupil has behavioural difficulties a Pastoral Support Plan (PSP) is written at a meeting with the pupil and parents to identify the specific issues, put relevant support in place and set targets.
-The Year Offices have experience of creating individual behaviour plans which are always created with parents and pupils following a PGAP meeting.
+If a pupil has behavioural difficulties a Behaviour Support Plan (BSP) is written at a meeting with the pupil and parents to identify the specific issues, put relevant support in place and set targets.
+The Year Offices have experience of creating individual behaviour plans which are always created with parents and pupils.